AdamAlam/PlanningPoker/README.md

 ## Possible Features

+- [ ] Hovering over a points card gives an explanation or description about how much work that specific card is worth.

 - [ ] Ability for any connected user to add a link to the user story being discussed (from TFS) for self-reading.

   - [ ] After each story, implement a "New Story" button to point to the next story, prompting the user for a TFS link.